Board of Directors

-In 2018, the Board had six members until the AGM held on 21 March 2018.
-After this date, the Board had five members.
-In 2018, all the Board members were independent of the company and its major shareholders.
+In 2019, the Board had six members.
+In 2019, all the Board members were independent of the company and its major shareholders.

-In 2018, the Board had 19 meetings of which 5 were held by telephone, one by emails and one was an organisation meeting after the AGM.
-Attendance at the Board meetings was 100 per cent.
+In 2019, the Board had 20 meetings of which 7 were held by telephone and one was an organisation meeting after the AGM.
+Attendance at the Board meetings was 97.4 per cent.

 Details of the Board members here.

 Competence and expertise of Board members and Board diversity

 In spring 2016, the Board and Supervisory Board defined the criteria set for Board members concerning their competence and expertise as well as the diversity principles, taking into account the scale and development stage of the company's activities.

 In order to ensure effective Board work, all Board members must have sufficient expertise, competence, experience, as well as time to familiarise themselves with the matters being dealt with and to carry out their duties.

 As a collective, the Board must have adequate knowledge, skills and experience especially in matters related to the company’s industry and business operations, in business management, group management and financial management, in financial statements and financial reporting, in internal control and risk management, in M&A and in corporate governance.